Honors Guidelines and Expectations

 FILM AND MEDIA STUDIES THESIS “TRACKS”

 Students completing honors in this track create a substantial body of original work of at least 60 pages that investigates a singular concept or theme in film and media studies.
 The project is expected to engage extensively with existing research on their topic and make an original contribution to the scholarly discussion.
-The thesis should conform to the highest standards of correctness in grammar, spelling, punctuation, and usage and must include proper citations in either MLA or CMS format.
+The thesis should conform to the highest standards of correctness in grammar, spelling, punctuation, and usage and must include proper citations in either MLA or Chicago format.

-B. Film production thesis – culminating in a finished visual project, with support paper (see below for expectations).
+- Film production thesis – culminating in a finished visual project, with support paper (see below for expectations).

 Requirements for the film production thesis: